arjun523/whatsapp-bot/README.md

 However, bots are proving to be an effective solution to this problem.

-There are several bot services being offered right now to help people book their vaccination.
 They sort out information such as the next available slot or the nearest vaccination centre.
 These services notify users via text, messengers or email.

 Notably, these bots merely provide information on availability of a slot or a vaccination centre near you, but bookings will still have to be manually done by a user via the CoWIN portal.